unconed/z3-rkt/README.md

 - A minority of functions allow `null` arguments as valid use cases, which is mentioned in prose in the doc.
   I'm just hacking special cases that I need instead of flooding the API with `null`s.
+- The bindings were originally generated automatically, and all names with `-to-` were converted to `->`.
+  While most of them are appropriate, some of them aren't.

 License
 -------